-If you have any question regarding if a job (paid or unpaid) would be allowed for your specific status (F-1 or J-1), please contact our office before accepting/beginning any employment.
+If you have any questions regarding if a job (paid or unpaid) would be allowed for your specific status (F-1 or J-1), please contact our office before accepting/beginning any employment.

-You can email us at email@example.com or book an advising session with an advisor in International Services (IS) front desk at (225) 578-3191.
+You can email us at email@example.com, book an advising session with an advisor in International Services (IS), or call the front desk at (225) 578-3191.
 Remember, it is very important to find out if employment would be authorized or not before you make a mistake that could jeopardize your academic program and status here in the United States.
 We also provide an Employer’s Brochure for you and your employer that briefly explains how F-1 and J-1 students can be employed while they are here in the US for their studies.

 International Services authorizes On-Campus work permission to eligible F-1 and J-1 students.
 In order to fill out your Initial/New hiring paperwork, such as the I-9 form, you must have a: